 It's important to know that anxiety is a 3-part process.
 It affects you physically, it affects your thoughts, and it also affects your behaviors.

 - Physical symptoms – When you feel anxious, your body is preparing itself for some sort of perceived attack or danger.
 The heart will start beating faster and pumps more blood into your extremities.
 This physiological response is there so that you can run, freeze or fight back.
 It also affects your adrenal glands.
 Many people are suffering from adrenal fatigue because their adrenals are pushing out cortisol all the time.
 In this demanding and fast-paced world, people are often suffering from a low level of anxiety because their body is in a constant state of fight, flight, or freeze.
 These are the common physical symptoms:

 – Increased heart rate

 If these symptoms are occurring in your life for an extended period of time, you may need to seek out professional help.

 - It affects your behavior – You might avoid certain situations, like last-minute canceling or social engagements.
-You might have difficulty speaking at work meetings, pass up promotions for fear of failure, or have excessive fear of making mistakes.
-You may be almost paralyzed at this thought of stepping outside your comfort zone or moving up the ladder at work, or you might avoid going to your doctor appointments because you find that stressful.
+You might have difficulty speaking at work meetings, pass up promotions for fear of failure, or have an excessive fear of making mistakes.
+You may be almost paralyzed at this thought of stepping outside your comfort zone or moving up the ladder at work, or you might avoid going to your doctor's appointments because you find that stressful.